When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 good.

-You gotta have some wisdom and
+You got to have some wisdom and

 you have to have some